 Key takeaways

-The FreeStyle Libre 3 Plus sensor is a prescription-only continuous glucose monitor (CGM) that allows people with diabetes to monitor their blood glucose levels continuously.
+The FreeStyle Libre 3 system is a prescription-only continuous glucose monitor (CGM) that allows people with diabetes to monitor their blood glucose levels.

-Ways to lower the cost of FreeStyle Libre 3 Plus sensors include obtaining a SingleCare prescription discount card, comparing prices at different pharmacies, and discussing other monitoring systems with your healthcare provider.
+Ways to lower the cost of FreeStyle Libre 3 Plus sensors include using a SingleCare prescription discount card and comparing prices at different pharmacies.

 Is FreeStyle Libre 3 covered by insurance?